kymy86/cloud-phoenix-infra/setup.md

 | `aws_region`  | The AWS region where provision the services | **eu-west-1** |
 | `app_name` | The name of your application and repository | **phoenix** |

-After defining the above variables, run the following commands to provision the services:
+After defining the above variables, run the following commands in the `support-svc` folder to provision the services:

 ```bash
 $ terraform init